 My Dog Ate Plastic Because He Was Hungry?

 Some dogs have seemingly bottomless appetites.
 As it turns out, Santa isn’t the only one who loves when you leave sweets.

-If you leave plastic food containers on the counter, be they full or empty, a hungry dog with a powerful sniffer will surely find it.
+If you leave plastic food containers on the counter, full or empty, a hungry dog with a powerful sniffer will find it.

 Just ask anyone who has left last night’s takeout or a Tupperware container full of cookies out!

-Dog shaming posts can be funny, and some overly anxious or hungry dogs have a reason for seeking something to chew on.
+Dog shaming posts can be funny.
+Plus, some overly anxious or hungry dogs have a reason for seeking something to chew on.

 However, a dog ingesting a foreign object is definitely not a laughing matter!

-Later in this article, we’ll talk about the varying levels of health hazards that may present when a dog swallowed a plastic toy or a dog swallowed plastic bags, for example.
+Later in this article, we’ll talk about the varied levels of health hazards possible when a dog swallowed a plastic toy or a dog swallowed plastic bags, for example.